Xiamen railway station

-Xiamen railway station (廈門站 (厦门站, Xiàmén zhàn, Ē-mn̂g-chām)) is a railway station located in Xiamen, Fujian, China, on the Yingxia Railway which operated by Nanchang Railway Bureau, China Railway Corporation.
+Xiamen railway station (廈門站 (厦门站, Xiàmén zhàn, Ē-mn̂g-chām)) is a railway station located in Xiamen, Fujian, China, on the Yingxia Railway which is operated by Nanchang Railway Bureau, China Railway Corporation.

-Located in the south-western part of Xiamen Island, near downtown Xiamen, Xiamen railway station is a dead-end (terminal) station.
+Located in the south-western part of Xiamen Island, near downtown Xiamen, Xiamen railway station is the terminal station for Line 3 of Xiamen Metro as well as Fuxia railway.

 Service

 Xiamen railway station is an exception from the typical arrangement of rail services in Fujian's cities, in that it combines both "traditional" passenger trains and high-speed (D-series) trains at a single downtown location.

 Since 2010, this has been the southern terminal of the Fuzhou–Xiamen railway (Fuxia), with frequent D-series trains departing to Fuzhou (via Quanzhou and other coastal cities), some of them continuing north to Wenzhou, Ningbo, Hangzhou and Shanghai Hongqiao.
 On June 29, 2012, the new Longyan–Xiamen railway (Longxia) opened as well, with frequent D-series trains connecting Xiamen with Longyan (with stops in Zhangzhou and Nanjing County).

 Numerous conventional (K-series) trains connect Xiamen with major cities throughout China's interior.
 They have traditionally left the city via the Yingtan–Xiamen railway, although some (those with destinations in southern China) may have been now switched to the faster Longxia line.

+The late 2023 commencement of the Fuzhou–Xiamen high-speed railway only has service at Xiamen North Railway Station at Jimei only.